danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

   * _Use of moments, dplyr, ggplot, gghalves packages to show significative diagrams, boxplots, line charts and plots._

-## 2-Inferential Statistics fornData Scientists
+## 2-Inferential Statistics for Data Scientists

   Inferential study of a medical dataset regarding 2.500 newborns of 3 different hospitals, containing parameters related to mothers (age, smoker/non smoker, number of     previous pregnancies, etc.) and infants (sex, weight, length, skull diameter, etc.).